USB Recovery Software for Mac. macOS Tahoe Ready!

 3. Select the macOS Installer tool in the left pane.

-4. Locate the desired macOS installation package on your computer or tell Disk Drill to download it for you.
+4. Click the Add macOS installer option and locate the desired macOS installation package on your computer or tell Disk Drill to download it for you.

 5. Select the connected USB drive and turn it into a bootable macOS installer.